Operation: Special Operations Executive

 F/O. James Robertson Grant Bathgate DFC.
 La Ville-Aux-Bois British Cemetery.
 Grave 3.B.1A.
 Son of George Thomas Bathgate and of Eleanor Isabella Bathgate (née Macnee), of Outram, Otago, New Zealand and husband of Dorothea Valentia Bathgate.
 He had served previously both in the Middle East and England.
 A total of 1117 flying hours logged.
 Sadly his family also lost his brother just a few weeks earlier - details below.

-Others mentioned within page:
+Others mentioned within the page:

 49 year old, Emile Cossonneau.
 La Ville-Aux-Bois British Cemetery.
 A Locksmith by trade.
-Born in Paris on the 22nd October 1893.
+Born in Paris on the 22nd of October 1893.
 He was mayor of Gagny to the east of Paris in 1935 before becoming a Deputy (MP) for the Seine-et-Oise Department.
 He approved of the German/Soviet Pact and was arrested in October 1939 and stripped of his Parliamentary mandate for 5 years, sentenced to 5 years imprisonment and fined heavily.
 Transferred to North Africa in March 1941, he was liberated by allied troops in February 1943.

-Researched and dedicated to the relatives of this crew with with thanks to Frank Mahieu for taking photographs of the grave - February 2018.
+Researched and dedicated to the relatives of this crew with thanks to Frank Mahieu for taking photographs of the grave - in February 2018.
 Also to the research by Errol Martyn and his publications: “For Your Tomorrow Vols.
 1-3”, Auckland War Memorial Museum, Weekly News of New Zealand, also to Mr. R. Maddox for information on agent Cossonneau via Assemblée Nationale, other sources as quoted below:

 KT - 05.02.2018 - Updated 16.05.2018